In this chapter, you will learn:

 Your business may have already done the important work of crafting a product vision statement.
 These existing statements of product vision can be great catalysts to teasing out a good North Star.

-Ask yourself: What does this statement say that is distinct or foundational?
-What can we learn about our product’s value from this statement?
+As your team defines your North Star, review your product vision statement.
+Ask yourself: *What does this statement say that is distinct or foundational?
+What can we learn about our product’s value from this statement?*

 Here are a couple hypothetical vision statements of fictional products.
 Note how these statements contain insights about the product’s value that might help a product team design a good North Star.